dbucher97/fast-qaoa-c/README.md

 # }
 ```

-The Hamiltonian is of form sum of product of binary variables times bias.
+The Hamiltonian is the sum of the product of binary variables times bias.
 The product is
 given as tuple keys of a dictionary.
 Now, utilizing the `Diagonals` object, we can brute
 force the problem, as follows